signaux-faibles/sf_datalake/README.md

 ## Variables

-Some extra variables are defined in this CI/CD to configure proxy and access to the (maac-do)[https://forge.dgfip.finances.rie.gouv.fr/raphaelventura/maac-do/] utility and scripts repository.
-See the `Variables` section in the (CI/CD settings)[https://forge.dgfip.finances.rie.gouv.fr/raphaelventura/sf_datalake/-/settings/ci_cd] page.
+Some extra variables are defined in this CI/CD to configure proxy and access to the [maac-do](https://forge.dgfip.finances.rie.gouv.fr/raphaelventura/maac-do/) utility and scripts repository.
+See the `Variables` section in the [CI/CD settings](https://forge.dgfip.finances.rie.gouv.fr/raphaelventura/sf_datalake/-/settings/ci_cd) page.
 In order to access the `maac-do` code, an `Active Deploy Token` has been created in the `maac-do` repository with scope `read_repository`.

-Learn more about (variables in Gitlab)[https://forge.dgfip.finances.rie.gouv.fr/help/ci/variables/index].
+Learn more about [variables](https://forge.dgfip.finances.rie.gouv.fr/help/ci/variables/index) in Gitlab.